Nekresi: History

 Nekresi's history as a major urban and religious center in the Late Antiquity was corroborated by a series of archaeological studies between 1984 and 2017.
-Ruins of two large early Christian basilicas were uncovered at the wooded plots of Dolochopi and Chabukauri, some four kilometers apart, the former carbondated to 387 and the latter identified by its excavator, Nodar Bakhtadze, with King Trdat's church.
+Ruins of two large early Christian basilicas were uncovered at the wooded plots of Dolochopi and Chabukauri, some four kilometers apart, the former carbon dated to 387 and the latter identified by its excavator, Nodar Bakhtadze, with King Trdat's church.
 Midway between these sites, at the foot of the hill on which the Nekresi monastery stands, a Zoroastrian fire temple was unearthed.
 Due to the lack of written sources and the dense foliage that covers the area, the extent of these settlements of Nekresi is unknown.
 After a series of earthquakes and foreign invasions, especially those by the Arabs in the 8th century, the town went in steady decline.
 Nekresi was reduced to a rural settlement or group of villages, while the once flourishing town fell into oblivion and was largely reclaimed by nature by the Late Middle Ages.

 The hilltop monastery at Nekresi continued to function and also acted as the seat of a local bishop, entitled as Nekreseli.
 The establishment saw its defensive structures fortified during the relatively stable reigns of successive kings of Kakheti, Leon (r.
 1518–1574) and Alexander II (r.
 1574–1605).
 Subsequent turmoils and incessant marauding raids from the neighboring tribes of Dagestan compelled the bishop to transfer his see from the monastery to the relative security of the church of the Mother of God in the nearby village of Shilda in 1785.
 Shortly after the Imperial Russian takeover of the Georgian church in 1811, the diocese of Nekresi was abolished, followed by the dissolution of the convent itself.
 Both were restored in modern Georgia after the fall of the Soviet Union: the former bishopric was reconstituted as the Eparchy of Nekresi within the Georgian Orthodox Church in 1995 and the monastery became repopulated by monks in 2000.